 We have a buyer's guide to the best climbing frames to make choosing one easier.

 Create a shaded, secluded spot for rest and play

 Small children tire easily and big ones love somewhere to lounge about, so it’s a good idea to have a designated area with plenty of seating for a garden game (we have the best garden games to choose from), a snack or a lie down.

 A raised decking area will work – great for bare feet, and less slippery and more forgiving than patio paving.
 Find out how to install your own deck in our guide.

 Encourage gardening and plant knowledge

-Choose plants carefully
+Choose kid-safe plants carefully